The Flakiest Gluten-Free Pie Crust Recipe

 Frequently Asked Questions:

-How do you prevent getting air bubbles in the crust when baking?
+How do I prevent air bubbles from forming in the crust when baking?

 Heat can cause all sorts of mischief when you bake.
 Pinch the edges of the dough in a design.
 Use a fork to make steam holes in the bottom.
 These steam holes prevent your crust from bubbling and puffing up in a weird way.

-I do not like to use a food processor because you can over-grind the butter, not leaving big enough chunks that create those flaky layers in the crust.
+I do not like using a food processor because it can overgrind the butter, leaving it with too-small chunks that do not create the flaky layers in the crust.

-How big do you roll out pie crust dough?
+How big do I roll out the pie crust dough?

 I like to roll my pie crust dough, and when I think I am close to the size of the pan, I will hold the pan up to the dough circle.
-You want the dough to be rolled out and big enough to go up the sides and to have a little extra to pinch along the outer edges.
+You want the dough rolled out large enough to reach the sides and leave a little extra to pinch along the outer edges.

 Savory Pies: